terraref/traitvis-webapp/README.md

 #### R packages

-This application requires the following R packages:
+This application depends on a number of R packages; this is how you can install them:

 `shiny`, `shinythemes`, `scales`, `lubridate`, `dplyr`, `ggplot2`, `timevis`, `rgeos`, `leaflet`, `cronR`, `stringr`, `kableExtra`, `raster`, `mapview`, `leafem`, and `sf`.